Your child does not have to have a learning disability to have problems with spelling. Any child can be overwhelmed with spelling.

 Once I discovered the 8 patterns, I used that knowledge along with the sound system for teaching spelling.
 But I was using twice the time to teach it, so I finally decided that I needed to combine the processes and developed a way to put the patterns together in an auditory, visual, and tactile method to teach spelling.
 This special way of teaching spelling then became one where the underlying cause of spelling problems is addressed at the same time as teaching the structure of the English language (8 patterns).

-With it, your child can become a good speller and learn how to spell over 500 of the most frequently used words in the English language.
+With it, your child can become a good speller and learn to spell over 500 of the most frequently used words in the English language.
 By using this step-by-step method, your child will be able to spell thousands of words.

 Using visual, auditory, and tactile modes of learning, your child is sure to learn.
 It is phonetically and sequentially based.
 In addition to teaching spelling, it also teaches your kids how to decode (sound out words) and encode (put letters to the sounds that make up words).